chirp/chirp-arduino/README.md

  * A digital I2S MEMS microphone
  * A digital I2S amplifier and compatible speaker

 For sound input you will need a digital MEMS microphone such as the SPH0645 or ICS-43434.
+(Not necessary for the Nano 33 Sense as it comes with an on board microphone)
 For sound output it is recommended to use a digital I2S output such as the UDA1334A or MAX98357A connected to a compatible speaker.

 You can quickly test the sound input by playing random chirps from the [Developer Hub](https://developers.chirp.io).